MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iothub-architecture.md

 **Devices and Assets** - entities in Connected Field Service in Dynamics 365 that help you manage the sensors and equipment that your organization manages.

-**Registration, Commands & Properties** - processes used in Connected Field Service to interact with and send data back to IoTHub making Connected Field Service a bi-directional solution with IoTHub.
-As an example, registration allows you to..........commands allow you to.......
+**Registration, Commands & Properties** - processes used in Connected Field Service to interact with and send data back to IoTHub making CFS a bi-directional solution with IoTHub.
+As an example, registration allows you to create a new device in CFS and register it in IoTHub.
+Commands allow you ..........commands allow you to.......

 **Logic App Dynamics to Azure** - the reverse of the previously explained Logic App, this makes